 Spain is an incredibly interesting holiday destination that caters to anything a tourist could look for, from warm beaches and leisure to historical monuments and art.
-These 18 Facts will give you a snippet of what this lovely country has to offer.
+These 18 interesting and unique facts about Spain will give you a snippet of what this lovely country has to offer.

 Spain is an ancient country located in the western half of Europe.
 It is officially recognized as the Kingdom of Spain.
 Once one of the mightiest kingdoms of the Middle Ages, modern Spain has since taken a much more relaxed attitude.